evolbioinfo/booster/README.md

 # BOOSTER : BOOtstrap Support by TransfER
 BOOSTER is a new way of computing bootstrap supports in large phylogenies.

-See http://booster.c3bi.pasteur.fr/help for more informations.
+See [help page](https://booster.pasteur.fr/help) for more informations.

 # Help